KKGHOSE2021/KKGHOSE2021/README.md

-I am a computational material scientist with research expertise in the field of solar energy capture, storage and conversion.
+I am a computational materials scientist with research expertise in the field of solar energy capture, storage and conversion.
 I have expertise in solid materials modeling and simulation using quantum simulation, high-throughput computational screening, and statistical machine-learning techniques.

 Furthermore, I am highly interested in applying machine learning, artificial intelligence, and Generative AI to foster innovation in renewable energy, materials development, intelligence, defense, finance, trading, and many emerging sectors.
 I have extensive industrial and academic experience in quantitative and qualitative data analysis, data engineering, and machine learning model development for making data-driven business solutions that improve business productivity and performance.